-To Post an Announcement: Email a link to the webpage with the job description on it to Mackenzie Tudor at email@example.com.
+To Post an Announcement: Email a link to the webpage with the job description on it to Joanna Sandager at firstname.lastname@example.org.
 Jobs will be removed after a period of 90 days, so please remember to renew your job posting if it is available for longer than this time.

 Positions Currently Available

 Policy Analyst or Senior Policy Analyst for Education and Finance (May 2014)

 Center for American Progress

 Coordinator, Field Outreach and Advocacy (November 2014)